Deploy on Fly.io

 .

-Step 4: Setup Postgres instance
+Step 3: Setup Postgres instance

 Fly.io provide free tier Postgres with limited resource.
 Consider to use larger Posgres instance when using at production.
-Read more details about Postgres at Fly here.
+Read more details about Postgres at Fly here (opens in a new tab).

 flyctl postgres create --password <YOUR_SECURE_DATABASE_PASSWORD>